 Lack of standardization

-A major problem for practitioners is the absence of consistency regarding the grounds and frequency with which insurance companies reject claims for people who have insurance.
+A major problem for healthcare organizations is the absence of consistency regarding the grounds and frequency with which insurance companies reject claims for people with insurance.

 For instance, to inform the practice of the reason for the denial, two distinct payers can each utilize a different code and communication channel.

 Because of this, practices cannot track their denials, unpaid claims, and the reasons behind them, making it challenging to prevent further denials.